Amit17214/Compressor-Decompressor/README.md

 # Compressor-Decompressor
-It is used to compress and decompress of a file.
+This project is a GUI in which the user can compress or decompress a file.
+This project is done by using Java Swing and AWT.